← Back to home

 Legal & finance (in progress)

-Terms of Service and Privacy Policy (including Nigeria and international users), VAT / withholding where applicable, and creator tax reporting (including Connect tax forms where required).
+Terms of Service and Privacy Policy (including Nigeria and international users), VAT / withholding where applicable, and creator tax reporting where required.

 Last updated with the product.
 For commercial conversations, use Contact or Advertise.